Written by Petra Hule

 Like anything put out on the internet, what’s out there stays out there.
-Thus, a social media presence is not only crucial but the content that is put out there is even more important.
+Thus, a social media presence is not only crucial, but the content that is put out there is even more critical.
 Make sure you know what you want out of the photoshoot.

 After all, it’s your own image and brand you’re looking to promote, more so, your music and presence in the music industry.
 Your photoshoot images should resemble what words would not.
-A couple of things to take into consideration are vibes, scenery, colors, clean-cut photos, or outright nonsense.
+Some things to consider are vibes, scenery, colors, clean-cut photos, or outright nonsense.

 Let your personality get captured with the photoshoot.
 If you’re a teenager wanting to show the world “I don’t know what I’m doing, but let’s have fun with it” vibe, portray that in your shoot.